 The dining options are just as numerous, ranging from a convenience store and inexpensive cafeteria for campers to a coffee shop in the Bright Angel Lodge and the formal El Tovar dining room.

-You can also see the canyon in a few different ways, including hiking, mule and river raft.
+You can also see the canyon in a few different ways, including hiking along its many trails, taking a mule ride, and rafting down the Colorado River.

 We called the El Tovar dining room a month before our visit and were offered the undesirable option of dining at 5:30 or 8:30.
 We took 8:30 and felt lucky to get it.
 Three months out, there were almost no hotel options at all near the park (forget in the park) and the options we had were expensive and mediocre.